vijikarthi/flink-connectors-wiki/streaming.md

 For programs that use Flink's event time semantics, the connector library supports writing events in event time order.
 In combination with a Routing Key, this establishes a well-understood ordering for each key in the output stream.

 Use the method `FlinkPravegaUtils::writeToPravegaInEventTimeOrder` to write a given `DataStream` to a Pravega stream such that events are automatically ordered by event time (on a per-key basis).
-Ample code can be found [here](https://github.com/pravega/flink-connectors/blob/7971206038b51b3cf0e317e194c552c4646e5c20/src/test/java/io/pravega/connectors/flink/FlinkPravegaWriterITCase.java#L93).
+Refer [here](https://github.com/pravega/flink-connectors/blob/7971206038b51b3cf0e317e194c552c4646e5c20/src/test/java/io/pravega/connectors/flink/FlinkPravegaWriterITCase.java#L93) for sample code.

 ### Writer Modes
 Writer modes relate to guarantees about the persistence of events emitted by the sink to a Pravega stream.
 The writer supports three writer modes: